freemanjackal/botcryptoslack/README.md

 * Make conversion of a specific amount of any cryptocurrency(listed in [coinmarketcap](https://coinmarketcap.com)) to USD.

 ## Crypto bot commands
-The commands used by cryptobot are not slack commands.
+The next commands used by cryptobot are not slack commands.
 They work by mentioning the bot followed by specific keywords.

-### Commands:
+### Mention Commands:
 1.     @crypto_bot help
 2.     @crypto_bot prices
 3.     @crypto_bot convert [ammount] [ccoin-symbol]